XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 {{ include_code("_code-samples/build-a-wallet/js/1_hello.js", language="js") }}

-The main parts are a helper function that executes a ledger request and the main function that creates the application window.
-The main function then calls our helper function and distributes its contents by broadcasting an event that will get picked up by the frontend.
+The main parts are two functions, one that creates the application window and one that executes a so called [ledger request](https://xrpl.org/ledger.html#ledger).
+The result of the ledger request is then distributed by broadcasting an event with the result as the payload.
+The event will then get picked up by the frontend which uses the payload to display the index of the last closed / settled ledger on the XRPL.

 We will use this example to study how to do Inter Process Communication (IPC) in Electron.
-For reasons of due diligence it has to be mentioned that JavaScript has no real Processes / Threading because follows event-driven paradigm.
-Nonetheless Electron provides us with two IPC modules called ipcMain and ipcRenderer.
-We can roughly equate those to the backend and the frontend when we think in terms of client-server applications.
+For reasons of due diligence it has to be mentioned that JavaScript has no real Processes / Threading, it rather follows an event-driven paradigm.
+Nonetheless
+Electron provides us with two IPC modules called ipcMain and ipcRenderer.
+We can roughly equate those two to a backend process and a frontend processc when we think in terms of client-server applications.
 It works as follows:

 1. Create a function that enables the frontend to subscribe to backend events (in 1_preload.js)
 2. Make the function available by preloading it (webPreferences.preload during window creation)
 3. Use that function in the frontend (e.g. 1_renderer.js, loaded in 1_hello.html) to attach a callback that handles frontend updates when the event is dispatched
 4. Dispatch the event from the backend (e.g. appWindow.webContents.send('update-ledger-index', value))

 ### 2.A.
-Show Ledger Updates by Polling
+Show Ledger Updates by using WebSocket subscriptions

 **Full code for this step:** [`2_async-poll.js`]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/js/2_async-poll.js).